The Vikings knew they'd have opportunities to attack an Arizona offensive line that had allowed 22 sacks in its previous three games.

 Fitzgerald's longest catch was a 16-yarder with less than 4 minutes to play.

 "They are going to make you dink and dunk," Fitzgerald said.
 "They're going to make you play underneath.
-They are going to come up and tackle."
+They are going to come up and tackle."'A little jitterbug'

 The Vikings defense had kind words for Cardinals running back LaRod Stephens-Howling, who slithered his way to 104 rushing yards and 45 receiving.
 Stephens-Howling is traditionally a third-down back but has been promoted to a leading role because of injuries to Beanie Wells and Ryan Williams.